sybrew/the-seo-framework/readme.txt

 = 2.9.2 - ??? (dwarves thing) =

+**Release date:**

+* May 7th 2017

+**Summarized:**
+/
+* Now, PolyLang is officially supported by The SEO Framework :)
+* TODO more...

+**We're looking for translation editors:**

+* First, thank you so much to all the translation [contributors](https://translate.wordpress.org/projects/wp-plugins/autodescription/contributors).
+* Now, if you want to see The SEO Framwork in your language, head over to [this page](https://translate.wordpress.org/projects/wp-plugins/autodescription) and feel free to contribute.
+* If you wish to easily maintain and keep a close eye on all the contributions for your language, [ask us](https://theseoframework.com/contact/) to ask WordPress Polyglots to add you as a contributor.
+* Ultimately, it's up to the WordPress Polyglots team to fulfill your request.
+It generally depends on how well you've submitted translations for you to be accepted.

+**A few notes about translations:**

+* If you use a machine to translate for you, note that they can generate out-of-context strings.
+So keep an eye out for those!
+* If you notice that strings are very hard to translate, e.g. because of grammatical gender, [let us know](https://github.com/sybrew/the-seo-framework/issues/new)!
+* Please don't translate "The SEO Framework", it's a registered brand-name.
+* Please don't add spaces if you see backticks, asterix, or brackets.
+They're used for language construction.
+* In TSF, you generally can't use UTF character codes like `&#x2661;`, as they're automatically removed for added security.
+Add them as displayed instead.

 * **For everyone:**
 	* **Improved:**
 		* If an admin redirect initiated by TSF causes a white screen of death, a helping message is now outputted on the white screen.